gh-actions-tester/template-py/README.md

-# Template repository for automated testing on gh-action-tester
+# Template Repository for Automated Testing on GH-Action-Tester